getify/asynquence/contrib/README.md

 * `until(..)` is like `then(..)`, except it **keeps re-trying until success** or `break()` (for loop semantics) before the main sequence proceeds.
 * `try(..)` is like `then(..)`, except it proceeds as success on the main sequence **regardless of success/failure signal**.
 If an error is caught, it's transposed as a special-format success message: `{ catch: ... }`.
+* `waterfall(..)` is like a sequence of `then(..)`s, except the output from each step is tracked, and the aggregate of all steps' success messages thus far is the input messages to the next step (step 3 gets passed success output from both 1 and 2, etc).
+Thus, the final output success message(s) of `waterfall(..)` is the collection of all success messages from the waterfall's steps.

+    An error anywhere along the waterfall behaves like an error in any sequence, immediately jumping to error state and aborting any further success progression.

 ### `iterable-sequence` Plugin
 `iterable-sequence` plugin provides `ASQ.iterable()` for creating iterable sequences.
 See [Iterable Sequences](https://github.com/getify/asynquence/blob/master/README.md#iterable-sequences) for more information, and examples: [sync loop](https://gist.github.com/getify/8211148#file-ex1-sync-iteration-js) and [async loop](https://gist.github.com/getify/8211148#file-ex2-async-iteration-js).